MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/breadcrumbs.md

   - when:  |
       swipe to focus on a link
   - then:  |
-      doubletap with the link in focus
+      double tap with the link in focus
     result: |
       my browser goes somewhere